mmendez3800/python-image-manipulation/README.md

 # Python Image Manipulation
-This is a compilation of programs to practice and understand image manipulate using the Python language
+This is a compilation of programs to practice and understand image manipulate using Python

 ## Technologies
 The programs in this project were run using the following: